sproutfund/website_evergreen/program/seed-award.md

       - title: "Application Assistance"
         description:
+          - "Acknowledging that not every prospective applicant was an experienced fundraiser, Sprout implemented a series of optional support services that anyone could take advantage of leading up to the application deadline."
         features:
           - name: "Open Application Workshops"
             summary: "Held on the second Friday of every month for more than a decade, anyone could drop in to learn about the process and ask questions."